 Yoga is incredibly versatile, making it a fantastic tool for addressing specific health and wellness needs.
 Each style and practice frequency can be tailored to help you meet your unique challenges:

-• Health conditions: For those managing chronic conditions or specific ailments like back pain, a tailored yoga routine with a focus on therapeutic poses can be practiced as often as daily, under the guidance of a healthcare provider or a specialized yoga instructor.
+- Health conditions: For those managing chronic conditions or specific ailments like back pain, a tailored yoga routine with a focus on therapeutic poses can be practiced as often as daily, under the guidance of a healthcare provider or a specialized yoga instructor.
+If you sit for prolonged periods of time at work, lower back pain is a real threat.
+That’s why yoga poses that alleviate lower back pain are a great tool to keep your body in optimal shape.

 If you are looking for yoga classes in Lake City, make sure to visit HiTone Fitness and get your 3-day free pass.